 "I grew up in a very bad, poverty-stricken neighborhood in mid-city Los Angeles.
 At night I would lay in my small bed, and listen to the gunshots, police helicopters rumbling over our small house, and the protective barks of our faithful watch-dog Azor keeping his family safe.
 Our neighborhood was very segregated, and hate induced violence was very prevalent.
 The kids in the neighborhood never liked or accepted me; I was Hispanic—a factor they hated me for.
 Even though our neighborhood did not accept my family, my parents always taught me to love, and appreciate all people regardless of their actions towards me.

+Racism continued to run rampant like an insidious weed, choking the life and hope out of our neighborhood.
 I remember on a random day I was riding my new red tricycle up and down the driveway.
 As I circled around, I noticed that there was a large mob walking down the sidewalk.
 At first I thought it was just the local Eighteenth Street gang, but these people were yelling and had weapons.
 I watched as the strange mob smashed into our neighbor’s house.
 I watched in numb horror as they pulled our neighbor Mr. Ramirez out of his house, and started to beat him with fence posts and bars.
 I remember hearing him scream, and beg them to stop—he was innocent, a mere victim of hate.
 The mob moved on, leaving Mr. Ramirez in the street trembling face down in a pool of his own blood.
 They looted his house took all of his things, and then they burned it down to the ground.
 The mob started to move towards our house.
 They seemed bigger, stronger, and more destructive.
 Horrified, I left my tricycle and ran as fast as I could to the back door.
 I called Azor our watch-dog in with me.
 Once the door was bolted shut, I ran to my toy box and grabbed my gun.
 The rest of the evening I sat huddled in the corner holding on to Azor’s neck and clutching my toy gun.
 I listened to the innocent people screaming, the crackling of burning houses, and the blaring sirens for hours, yet the mob never broke into our house.

 The next day I walked outside—my neighborhood was gone.
 Destruction’s work was everywhere.
 I saw my tricycle lying on the other side of the street.
 It was bent, smashed and charred black.
 Immediately I felt angry, I did not understand what compelled people to hate other people so much.
 I stood looking in the middle of the street looking at our destroyed neighborhood.
 Right then and there, I decided I was going to rise out of poverty and hardship, and make something out of my life.